isomerpages/mlaw-corp/_about-us/4-what-we-do.md

 * To regulate and license all law practice entities and register foreign-qualified lawyers in Singapore.<br><br>

-The Ministry of Law's Community Legal Services Group handles matters relating to insolvency, public trustee, moneylending, pawnbroking, legal aid and community mediation..
+The Ministry of Law's Community Legal Services Group handles matters relating to insolvency, public trustee, moneylending, pawnbroking, legal aid and community mediation. <br>

 The Ministry of Law also comprises these Statutory Boards and Agency: